 It sounds to me like she enjoys male attention and is probably quite happy with her current boyfriend.

 If I were you I would avoid wading in with advice and just be quietly supportive.

 Tell her that if he doesn’t make her happy, then she doesn’t need to stay with him.

 But it’s not your place to make that decision for her and that’s really what you should be telling her.

 Don’t you have a relationship of your own to concentrate on?

-Q: A girl I know asked me, “Are you proud of me,” because she quit smoking.
+Question: A girl I know asked me, “Are you proud of me,” because she quit smoking.
 Why?

-I’ve been friends with her for awhile now, We kind of dated when we first met, we talk to each other about very personal things.
+I’ve been friends with her for a while now, We kind of dated when we first met, we talk to each other about very personal things.
 I know she’s been trying to quit smoking, about a month ago she finally did.
 We stopped talking as much recently, she asked me the other day, It just seemed weird to me.

-A: Why would it seem weird?
+Answer: Why would it seem weird?
 You surely know how difficult it is to give up smoking.